OsamaOAyoub/Formal-RTL-Sign-off-with-Abstract-Models/Processor/README.md

 # Processor
-This repository contains a formal property suite that verifies the functional behaviour of a simplified processor using equivalence checking against abstract models
+This repository contains a formal property suite that verifies the functional behaviour of a sequential, unpipelined version of Hennessy and Patterson’s DLX processor. using equivalence checking against abstract models.